 Rare Plant MonitoringDesert Life

-The Joshua Tree rare plant program is focused on gaining a better understanding of the reproductive biology and basic life history traits for rare and threatened species.
+The Joshua Tree rare plant program is focused on gaining a better understanding of the reproductive biology and basic life history traits of rare and threatened species.
 The populations found in JOTR are important ecologically – they could either be more susceptible to changes in climate or they could hold the most resilient plants to a hotter and drier future.

 Each year, JTNPA funds help staff and volunteers complete annual vegetative monitoring, in which plant cover data for live versus dead material is collected.